tzickel/justredis/README.md

 If for set the connection to handle results as unicode strings, but you want to recive a specific

 Roadmap
 ---
 Async support with the same exact API (but with the await keyword), currently for asyncio Transparent EVAL script caching
-More cluster features (both master, and replicas)
+More cluster features (both master, and replicas) Clear seperation between the I/O and concurrency code to the rest

+Should allow for easy portablity to other event loops such as gevent, and async ones such as asyncio and trio.

 Not on roadmap (for now)
 ---